What if you are the problem?

 Developed by Responsible Media Group, this science-based implicit bias training is designed to challenge the narratives in media that create and perpetuate biases.

-The familiar feels like a best friend.
-From your workout routines to the news you trust, you feel comfortable with the things you know.
-These automatic patterns often lead to unconscious biases that essentially create mental shortcuts that save time and keep us safely in our comfort zones.
+The familiar often feels like a best friend.
+From workout routines to the news sources we trust, comfort shapes what we return to.
+These automatic patterns can create unconscious biases, mental shortcuts that save time while keeping us safely inside our comfort zones.

-The Mere Exposure Effect, a well-documented phenomenon of social psychology, explains how repeated exposure to implicit associations influences perceptions.
-Content that harbors implicit bias, bypasses our awareness and filters for critical thought.
+The Mere Exposure Effect, a well-documented phenomenon in social psychology, explains how repeated exposure to ideas and associations influences perception.
+Media content that carries implicit bias can bypass awareness and reduce opportunities for critical thought.

 The MEEW empowers you to: